acamposruiz/reallery/readme.md

 # Reallery
-Framework to easy create your own gallery webpage just with a JSON file configuration.
-Made with ReactJS.
-You can put images, videos and texts.
-Fast, elegant, responsive.
+Reallery is a MobileFirst framework based on ReactJS.
+Easy configuration.
+No need for data services.
+Responsive and very very fast.
+Focus on develop gallery applications.

-  View online Example on [reallery.com](http://www.reallery.com/)
+  View online demo on [demo.reallery.com](http://www.demo.reallery.com/)

 # Steps to build your project
-1. Clone the project
+1. Clone this project
 1. Npm install
-1. Config project and each section in the JSON site configuration file: ./model_conf.json
+1. Config project on ./reallery_conf.json
-    - Fill in the metadata project info: email, tlf, title (project name) and background file name (this file has to be located in: ./content/background/"<FILE_NAME_BACKGROUND_IMAGE>)
-    - Each section has a name, color, icon, videos (on youtube), texts, etc. All this just in the JSON configuration file.
-1. Create a folder for each section of your gallery inside ./content
+1. Save your images in ./content/<SECTION_KEY_X>/images/
     - Name eah folder as the name of the section and put inside its images
 1. Npm run create && webpack
 1. Config the server and go ahead.
 Your project is online :)

 ## Step 3: Config your project
-1. Open ./model_conf.json
+1. Open ./reallery_conf.json
     ```javascript
         {
           "meta": {